OSGeo/OSGeoLive-doc/en/quickstart/ushahidi_quickstart.rst

    In the setup page you might want to select **"Settings"** (top right) and then the **"Map"** tab, and change the **"Map provider"** to OpenStreetMaps Cycling Map (no API key necessary for OSM, as it's Open :-) ).
+Then click the :guilabel:`SAVE SETTINGS` button at the bottom of the page.

 .. image:: ../../images/screenshots/1024x768/ushahidi_admin_login_screenshot.png
    :scale: 50%